Paris Is Burning (film): Reception and legacy

-The film received overwhelmingly positive reviews from a number of mainstream and independent presses, remarkable at that time for a film on the LGBT community, given the enormous legal and cultural obstacles that they faced then.
-The film holds a score of 98% on Rotten Tomatoes based on 54 reviews, with an average rating of 7.9/10.
+The film received overwhelmingly positive reviews from a number of mainstream and independent presses, remarkable at that time for a film on the LGBT community, given the enormous legal and cultural obstacles that they faced during the time period.

+The film holds a score of 99% on Rotten Tomatoes based on 120 reviews, with an average rating of 8.1/10.
 The website's critical consensus reads, "Paris Is Burning dives into the '80s transgender subculture, with the understated camera allowing this world to flourish and the people to speak (and dance) for themselves."

-On Metacritic the film has a score of 82% out of 21 critic reviews, indicating “universal acclaim.”
+On Metacritic, the film has a score of 82 out of 100 based on 22 critic reviews, indicating “universal acclaim.”

 Terrence Rafferty of The New Yorker said the film was "a beautiful piece of work—lively, intelligent, exploratory ….
 Everything about Paris Is Burning signifies so blatantly and so promiscuously that our formulations – our neatly paired theses and antitheses – multiply faster than we can keep track of them.
 What's wonderful about the picture is that Livingston is smart enough not to reduce her subjects to the sum of their possible meanings..."

 Filmmaker Michelle Parkerson, writing for The Black Film Review, called the film "a politically astute, historically important document of our precarious times.”

 Essex Hemphill, the poet known for his role in Marlon Riggs's film Tongues Untied, reviewed the film for The Guardian, celebrating how the documentary created a forum for the people in it to speak in their own voices, and writing: “Houses of silk and gabardine are built.
 Houses of dream and fantasy.
 Houses that bear the names of their legendary founders…Houses rise and fall.
 Legends come and go.
 To pose is to reach for power while simultaneously holding real powerlessness at bay."

-Yet the film was not without detractors even after its initial release.